ProgrammingCube/MOSCONV/README.md

 Source Intel Hex Object code file.
 * **file.ptp**\
 Output paper tape file.
+* **n**\
+If the KIM-1 model is selected, you have an option to print out the 6 NULL characters per record line.
+By default, this is turned off as it is largely seen as a waste of character space and physical tape.
+Normally, character and line delays are used now.
+But you can still turn this feature ON by using this switch.

 Then, you can use your program of choice to pipe out `file.ptp` as a paper tape to your SYM-1/KIM-1.